Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images: Experimental Evaluation

 \subsection{Metrics}

-To assess the performance of our proposed methodology and evaluate spatial relationships between elements in the embedding spaces, we define six different metrics.
+To assess the performance of our proposed methodology and evaluate spatial relationships between elements in the embedding spaces, we employ seven different metrics.
 These aim to quantify the capability to discriminate between real and fake images and to quantify disentanglement.

+\tit{Min and Max Intra-Cluster Distance Accuracy} These two metrics are employed to evaluate the relative spatial positions of the elements inside a cluster.
+In particular, for each cluster, we measure the distances between the real image and each of the fake images belonging to the cluster.
+We then check how many times the real image is the item having the minimum or maximum distance with respect to all the others in the cluster.
+In other words, for each cluster, the min distance accuracy scores if the real image feature is on average the nearest to all the fake image features, while the max distance accuracy scores if it is the most distant one.

 \tit{Overall and Full Cluster Accuracy} These two metrics measure the real/fake classification accuracy both over the entire dataset and inside each cluster.
 The former metric is cluster-independent and is computed using all the elements of a dataset split (\ie,~validation, test).
 The latter, instead, is a cluster-based metric that scores if all elements of a cluster are correctly classified as real or fake, and the metric is then averaged across all clusters.